Bergfreunde GmbH Website Privacy Policy

 (2) Klarna

-If you pay by instant funds transfer, we transmit the payment information to Klarna Bank AB (publ), Sveavägen 46, 111 34 Stockholm, Sweden.
+If you pay with Klarna, we transmit the payment information to Klarna Bank AB (publ), Sveavägen 46, 111 34 Stockholm, Sweden.
 The legal basis for this transfer is the performance of the contract with you, Art.
 6 (1)(b) GDPR.

 You can find more privacy information and Klarna’s Terms of Use at: